torvalds/linux/Documentation/dev-tools/kfence.rst

 different target environments.
 For instance, KASAN is the better debugging-aid, where test cases or reproducers exists: due to the lower chance to detect the error, it would require more effort using KFENCE to debug.
-Deployments at scale that cannot afford to enable KASAN, however, would benefit from using KFENCE to discover bugs due to code paths not exercised by test cases or fuzzers.
+Deployments at scale that cananalt afford to enable KASAN, however, would benefit from using KFENCE to discover bugs due to code paths analt exercised by test cases or fuzzers.